 Second, you’ll be spending less time developing your infrastructure, which makes you poised more for short-term gains than long-term sustainability, thus reducing the total eventual value of your SEO campaign.

-Finally, the user-focused approach can be implemented without any prior knowledge of SEO.
-You’ll still have to make some onsite tweaks, such as ensuring your meta titles and descriptions are in order, but for the most part, this approach can be implemented by anybody.
-It’s usually reserved for companies interested in gaining higher ranks, but aren’t concerned with meeting specific traffic numbers in the short-term, and aren’t too worried about the competition.
+Finally, the user-focused approach can be implemented without any prior knowledge of SEO strategy.
+You’ll still have to make some onsite tweaks, such as ensuring your meta titles and descriptions (meta tags) are in order, but for the most part, this approach can be implemented by anybody.
+It’s usually reserved for companies interested in gaining higher ranks in search engines, but aren’t concerned with meeting specific traffic numbers in the short-term, and aren’t too worried about the competition.

 Instead, they want a steady, long-term path for growth with minimal risk and a minimal budget.